Sunday, September 3, 2023

 I recently came across entries from the diary of John Quincy Adams made during the height of the 1820 crisis over the admission of Missouri as a slave state, the first time slavery arose as a controversial national issue, an issue that would persist and dominate domestic politics for the next forty years.
 The immediate crisis was resolved by a legislative agreement to admit Missouri and Maine as states, one slave and one free, while restricting slavery in the territories of the Louisiana Purchase north of the current border of Oklahoma.
 That agreement held until the aftermath of the Mexican War, with the Compromise of 1850 and the Kansas-Nebraska Act of 1854 which set the course for secession and Civil War.

 There were two entries in particular that caught my eye, in which Adams, who served as Secretary of State under President James Monroe from 1817 to 1825, relates his conversations with John C Calhoun, Secretary of War during Monroe's two terms.
-From the time of the Missouri Compromise until his death in 1850, Calhoun would be the leading political proponent of the defense of slavery, under which the peculiar institution was a positive ground and an essential element in the preservation of the American Republic, while Adams became a vocal opponent of slavery.
+From the time of the Missouri Compromise until his death in 1850, Calhoun would be the leading political proponent of the defense of slavery, under which the peculiar institution was a positive good and an essential element in the preservation of the American Republic, while Adams became a vocal opponent of slavery.

 Feb.24.—I had some conversation with Calhoun on the slave question pending in Congress.
 He said he did not think it would produce a dissolution of the Union, but, if it should, the South would be from necessity compelled to form an alliance, offensive and defensive, with Great Britain.